porsager/wright/examples/mithril/README.md

 # Mithril & Wright Example

-A better readme will be coming, but for now you can test it out by running
+A better readme will be coming, but for now you can test it out by running the following from this directory
 ```
 npm install
 node wright